YangKai-sigma/MARTIAL-PEAK/Tile-info.md

    - A powerful whirlpool forms, pulling you off course.
 Roll to escape or lose resources in the struggle.

 2. **Fishing Opportunity**
    - The waters are teeming with fish.
-Spend time fishing to gain food or minor tradeable items.
+Spend time fishing to gain fish to sell.

 3. **Capsized Boat**
    - You come across a capsized boat.
-Search for survivors or loot the wreck for useful resources.
+Loot the wreck for useful resources.

 4. **Mysterious Ripple**
    - Strange ripples disturb the surface.
 Investigate to uncover a hidden treasure or face a lurking threat.